Harry Pollitt: World War II

-Post-war defence of Stalinism
+Post WWII and later life

-Pollitt defended the 1948 communist coup in Czechoslovakia, characterising it as the work of "millions of lads" who were "led by their Shop Stewards" to overthrow capitalism.
-During 1948 Pollitt also condemned the Marshall Plan, calling it a war plan, and called for Ernest Bevin, the then Foreign Secretary, to be fired over what he described as the deliberate prolongation of the talks on the Marshall Plan and the economic impact of Bevin's policies.
+Pollitt supported the 1948 communist coup in Czechoslovakia, characterising it as the work of "millions of lads" who were "led by their Shop stewards" to overthrow capitalism.
+During 1948 Pollitt also condemned the Marshall Plan, calling it a war plan, and called for Ernest Bevin, the then Foreign Secretary, to be dismissed over what he described as the deliberate prolongation of the talks on the Marshall Plan and the economic impact of Bevin's policies.

 In 1951 the CPGB adopted The British Road To Socialism as their party programme, replacing For Soviet Britain.
 The programme, which was championed by Pollitt, committed the CPGB to independence from Moscow, and a constitutional or parliamentary (as opposed to revolutionary) path to power.
 Additionally, it stated that the CPGB was committed to decision-making through internal party democracy.
 In spite of these commitments, the programme had actually been personally dictated to Pollitt by Stalin in a series of secret meetings in the Kremlin.

 On the death of Stalin, Pollitt wrote that he had been "the greatest man of our time".
 He went on to say that "[n]ever before in the history of humanity ha[d] there been such universal grief" as the people of the world "mourned him with tears in their eyes and with deep uncontrollable sorrow".
 Pollitt was also a member of the guard of honour at Stalin's funeral.

 The advent of Nikita Khrushchev presented the CPGB with problems.
-The CPGB had followed the Moscow line to attack Tito's neutralist government in Yugoslavia; however, when Kruschev visited Belgrade in 1955, the CPGB was forced to recant these attacks.
+The CPGB had followed the Moscow line to attack Tito's neutralist government in Yugoslavia; however, when Khrushchev visited Belgrade in 1955, the CPGB was forced to recant these attacks.
 Pollitt faced another crisis when Khrushchev, in his 1956 Secret Speech, attacked the legacy of Stalin.
 Pollitt's embarrassment was heightened by the fact that he had been present in Moscow for the party congress at which the speech took place, but along with the other foreign delegates had been excluded from the session at which it had been given.